Important Disclaimer

 What Is the Hamilton Better Homes Program?

-For Hamilton homeowners considering solar, Better Homes addresses the single largest barrier to adoption: upfront capital costs.
-Zero-interest financing eliminates interest expense, the LIC structure doesn't impact personal credit, and the loan transfers with the property if you sell.
+For Hamilton homeowners considering energy retrofits, Better Homes addresses the single largest barrier to adoption: upfront capital costs.
+The 0% introductory rate eliminates interest expense, the LIC structure doesn't impact personal credit, and the loan transfers with the property if you sell.

 | Program Detail | Information |